Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 To deploy via Groovy Deployer job, navigate to the Jenkins job `groovy.deploy.v3` and then click **Build with parameters**.

+Descriptors can be found in [TAGS](https://git.netcracker.com/PROD.Platform.ElasticStack/opensearch-service/-/tags) section on GitLab

 The job parameters are predefined and described as follows:

 The `PROJECT` parameter specifies the name of the existing OpenShift project/Kubernetes namespace.
 For example, `opensearch-service`.